Skip to main content

 \(\textcolor{blue}{\text{This event will be online only.}}\)

-for Zoom details and a copy of this month’s reading, which is Karine Carole Chemla’s Changes and Continuities in the Use of Diagrams Tu in Chinese Mathematical Writings (Third Century to Fourteenth Century) (East Asian Science, Technology and Society 4 (2010) 303—326).
+FoHoMS members meet monthly at 1:00 pm CDT to discuss various significant articles and books in the history of mathematics.
+Contact E.A.
+Hunter for Zoom details and a copy of this month’s reading, which is Karine Carole Chemla’s Changes and Continuities in the Use of Diagrams Tu in Chinese Mathematical Writings (Third Century to Fourteenth Century) (East Asian Science, Technology and Society 4 (2010) 303β€”326).

 April 28, 2025

-(TRansforming Instruction: Understanding Mathematics via Primary Historical Sources)
+The TRIUMPHS Society (TRansforming Instruction: Understanding Mathematics via Primary Historical Sources)

 \(\textcolor{blue}{\text{This event will be online only.}}\)